heathermiller/dist-prog-book/chapter/8/big-data.md

 </figure>

-Spark API provide two kinds of operations on a RDD:
+Spark API provide two kinds of operations on an RDD:

 - Transformations - lazy operations that return another RDD.
-  - `map (f : T => U) : RDD[T] ⇒ RDD[U]` : Return a MappedRDD[U] by applying function f to each element
+  - `map (f : T => U) : RDD[T] ⇒ RDD[U]`  Return a MappedRDD[U] by applying function f to each element
-  - `flatMap( f : T ⇒ Seq[U]) : RDD[T] ⇒ RDD[U]` : Return a new FlatMappedRDD[U] by first applying a function to all elements     and then flattening the results.
+  - `flatMap( f : T ⇒ Seq[U]) : RDD[T] ⇒ RDD[U]`  Return a new FlatMappedRDD[U] by first applying a function to all elements     and then flattening the results.
-  - `filter(f:T⇒Bool) : RDD[T] ⇒ RDD[T]` : Return a FilteredRDD[T] having elemnts that f return true
+  - `filter(f:T⇒Bool) : RDD[T] ⇒ RDD[T]`  Return a FilteredRDD[T] having elemnts that f return true
-  - `groupByKey()` : Being called on (K,V) Rdd, return a new RDD[([K], Iterable[V])]
+  - `groupByKey()` Being called on (K,V) Rdd, return a new RDD[([K], Iterable[V])]
   - `reduceByKey(f: (V, V) => V)` : Being called on (K, V) Rdd, return a new RDD[(K, V)] by aggregating values using eg: reduceByKey(_+_)
-  - `join((RDD[(K, V)], RDD[(K, W)]) ⇒ RDD[(K, (V, W))]` :Being called on (K,V) Rdd, return a new RDD[(K, (V, W))] by joining them by key K.
+  - `join((RDD[(K, V)], RDD[(K, W)]) ⇒ RDD[(K, (V, W))]` Being called on (K,V) Rdd, return a new RDD[(K, (V, W))] by joining them by key K.

-- Actions - operations that trigger computation on a RDD and return values.
+- Actions - operations that trigger computation on an RDD and return values.

-  - `reduce(f:(T,T)⇒T) : RDD[T] ⇒ T` : return T by reducing the elements using specified commutative and associative binary operator
+  - `reduce(f:(T,T)⇒T) : RDD[T] ⇒ T` Return T by reducing the elements using specified commutative and associative binary operator
-  - `collect()` : Return an Array[T] containing all elements
+  - `collect()`  Return an Array[T] containing all elements
-  - `count()` : Return the number of elements
+  - `count()`  Return the number of elements

 RDDs by default are discarded after use.
-However, Spark provides two explicit operations  persist() and cache() to ensure RDDs are persisted in memory once the RDD has been computed for the first time.
+However, Spark provides two explicit operations: persist() and cache() to ensure RDDs are persisted in memory once the RDD has been computed for the first time.

-*Why RDD over Distributed Shared memory (DSM) ?*
+*Why RDD, not Distributed Shared memory (DSM) ?*

-RDDs are immutable and can only be created through coarse grained transformation while DSM allows fine grained read and write operations to each memory location.
-Since RDDs are immutable they don't require checkpointing at all and can be derived from their lineages.
-Hence RDDs do not incur the overhead of checkpointing thats present in DSM.
-Also, in DSM, any failure requires the whole program to be restored.
-In case of RDDs, only the lost RDD partitions need to be recovered.
-This recovery happens parallely on the affected nodes.
+RDDs are immutable and can only be created through coarse-grained transformations while DSM allows fine-grained read and write operations to each memory location.
+Since RDDs are immutable and can be derived from their lineages, they do not require checkpointing at all.
+Hence RDDs do not incur the overhead of checkpointing as DSM does.
+Additionally, in DSM, any failure requires the whole program to be restored.
+In the case of RDDs, only the lost RDD partitions need to be recovered.
+This recovery happens parallelly on the affected nodes.
 RDDs are immutable and hence a straggler (slow node) can be replaced with a backup copy as in MapReduce.
-This is hard to implement in DSM as two copies point to the same location and can interfere in each other’s update.
+This is hard to implement in DSM as two copies point to the same location and can interfere the update with one another.

 ***Challenges in Spark***

-- `Functional API semantics` : The GroupByKey operator is costly in terms of performance.
+- `Functional API semantics`: The *GroupByKey* operator is costly in terms of performance.
 In that it returns a distributed collection of (key, list of value) pairs to a single machine and then an aggregation on individual keys is performed on the same machine resulting in computation overhead.
-Spark does provide reduceByKey operator which does a partial aggregation on invidual worker nodes before returning the distributed collection.
+Spark does provide *reduceByKey* operator which does a partial aggregation on individual worker nodes before returning the distributed collection.
 However, developers who are not aware of such a functionality can unintentionally choose groupByKey.
 The reason being functional programmers (Scala developers) tend to think more declaratively about the problem and only see the end result of the groupByKey operator.
 They may not be necessarily trained on how groupByKey is implemented atop of the cluster.
 Therefore, to use Spark, unlike functional programming languages, one needs to understand how the underlying cluster is going to execute the code.
-The burden of saving performance is then left to the programmer, who's expected to understand the underlying execution model of Spark, and who should know when to use reduceByKey over groupByKey.
+The burden of saving performance is then left to the programmer, who is expected to understand the underlying execution model of Spark, and to know when to use reduceByKey over groupByKey.

 - `Debugging and profiling` : There is no availability of debugging tools and developers find it hard to realize if a computation is happening more on a single machine or if the data-structure they used were inefficient.